jiyarai09/CODSOFT/README.md

-# Portfolio
+# Codsoft Web Dev internship
-Web dev portfolio
+This repo maintains the code for all the tasks for Codsoft internship during July 2025.